tasty-bears/buzz/README.md

 ###Building Buzz###
 1. Run build/dev.sh for development environment
-1. In web directory, run the generated start.sh script
+1. In repository root directory, run the generated start.sh script
 1. In browser, visit [http://localhost:5000](http://localhost:5000)

 ###Buzz on the web###